ULHPC/tutorials/tools/conda/README.md

 - [Formatting submission scripts for R (and other systems)](https://hpc-docs.uni.lu/slurm/launchers/#serial-task-script-launcher)

-### Exporting and importing environments
+### Exporting and importing environment specifications

+An important feature of Conda is that it allows you to version control you environment specifications, and recreate the environment on demand.

+- A description of the software installed in the Conda environment can be exported on demand to a text file.
+- In turn, a specification file can be used to populate a new environment, in effect recreating the environment.

+The environment reproducibility is particularly important when you want to have reproducible results, like for instance in a scientific simulation.
+You can setup and test your application in your local machine, save the environment, and later load the environment in an HPC system, and be sure that the application will behave identically.
+Conda in the background will ensure that identical packages will be installed.

-You can export the specifications of an environment using the command:
+In Micromaba, you can export the specifications of an environment using the command:
 ```bash
 $ micromaba env export --name <environment name>
 ```